 Simon Bolivar was like Washington and Lincoln wrapped up in one.
 He freed five South American countries from Spain.
 And then, he abolished slavery.
 All in one sweep move.
 Well, not really.
 It took him several tries.

 Fact 1: Simon Bolivar was born incredibly wealthy and died in poverty

 Both of Simon Bolivar’s parents were distinguished and very rich.
 They owned gold, silver, and copper mines; and many large plantations and properties.

-Nevertheless, Simon did not inherit the business-savvy of his ancestors.
-He was not good at making money, he was only great at spending it.
+Yet, Simon did not inherit the business-savvy of his ancestors.
+He was not good at making money; he was only great at spending it.

-Simon traveled several times to Europe in style, accompanied by servants.
-In Paris he lived in the most expensive hotel… in the most expensive rooms.
+In his youth, Simon traveled several times to Europe in style, accompanied by servants.
+In Paris, he lived for months in the most expensive hotel… in the most expensive rooms.
 He had his own carriage and a box at the opera.

-Back in his natal Venezuela he was known for his expensive tastes.
-He wore imported perfumes in abundance, dressed sharply, bought jewels for his mistress, and entertained generously.
-Yet, all of that would not have been enough to dry up his vast fortune.
+Back in his natal Venezuela, he was known for his expensive tastes.
+He wore imported perfumes in abundance, dressed sharply, bought jewels for his beloved, and entertained generously.
+Still, all that would not have been enough to dry up his vast fortune.

-The thing is Simon Bolivar, like many other South American patriots, funded the independence wars out of his own pocket.
-And even more damaging to his personal finances, he liked rewarding his officers by giving them his plantations and properties as gifts.
+The thing is, Simon Bolivar, like other South American patriots, funded the independence wars out of his own pocket.
+Furthermore, he liked giving his plantations and properties to his officers as rewards.